donate

 When Stiller accepted an invitation in 1997 to become president of Ontario Bible College and Seminary (now Tyndale University College and Seminary), Gary Walsh became president.
 Walsh, who was bishop of the Canadian Free Methodist Church, began to focus specifically on ministry partnerships.

 Walsh “picked up a thread that had been woven into the pattern all along but had not been addressed in an intentional way,” comments Aileen Van Ginkel, director of EFC’s Centre for Ministry Empowerment, who worked closely with Walsh.
+[UPDATE: The CME has been succeeded by the current Centre for Ministry Partnership and Innovation.]

 There was a new emphasis on nurturing partnerships.
 Denominations, organizations, educational institutions and congregations began to share their resources for a common purpose.
 Together they created ministry “roundtables”—on evangelism, global mission, higher education, Christian media and more recently on poverty and homelessness.
 The EFC was the catalyst in the formation of these roundtables, and it continues to support them with financial, administrative and communications help, explains Van Ginkel, who has worked with the EFC for 15 years.
 These partnerships continue to gain momentum and are enabling increased ministry effectiveness.